ideawu/ssdb-docs/src/config.md

 ## Multiple Masters

 Within a group of SSDB servers of n instances, each instance must be slaveof other n-1 instances.

-## Memory Usage

-A ssdb-server may consume up to this many memory(in MB):

-	cache_size + write_buffer_size * 66 + 32

-You can tune the configuration the limit the memory usage of a ssdb-server instance.